-As we’ve previously mentioned on “5 Facts You Should Know About PDPA”, the Personal Data Protection Act, 2012 (PDPA), sets the rules on data protection in Singapore by regulating the flow of personal data among organisations.
+As we’ve previously mentioned in “5 Facts You Should Know About PDPA”, the Personal Data Protection Act, 2012 (PDPA), sets the rules on data protection in Singapore by regulating the flow of personal data among organizations.
 The PDPA in Singapore takes into account an individual’s right to data protection and an organization’s commercial right to collect, use, or disclose personal data for a reasonable purpose.

 In order to make the compliance obligations more reader-friendly, PDPC (Personal Data Protection Commission, which represents the Singapore Government) has issued a 10 step PDPA checklist.

 The PDPA Checklist was built to make sure that the companies are compliant with the data protection obligations.
 The steps are as follows:

 All organisations, including multinationals (MNCs), sole proprietors, non-profit organizations and small and medium enterprises (SMEs) must appoint at least one person as the Data Protection Officer (DPO).
 The DOP is responsible for ensuring PDPA compliance and shall liaise with the PDPC on data protection matters.
 The DPO will also look into all the queries and complaints related to data protection and handling.

 2. Notify Purpose(s) And Seek Consent

 Organisations must notify the purpose of the collection of data and seek the consent of the individuals prior to collecting their data.
 The organization must stop collecting data in case the individual withdraws his/her consent.
 Personal data must be collected only for a reasonable purpose.